We can either learn to embrace it or use all our energy and force to fight against it.

 - I want to learn to accept myself for who I am

 Notice that last suggestion?
 This is huge.
 Stop comparing yourself and exercise because you want to not because you feel like that is the only way you will be accepted.
+Reading form the best DIYactive Protein Guide will surely teach you a lot about protein, but before using it, you must make sure to put in your 100% when the time comes when you feel like giving it all up.
 Once we learn to accept ourselves, we realize others accept us as well.
 It is when we don’t welcome who we fully are, we create it in others.
 We start to think others are judging us, only to support that self-defeating mentality we love to wallow in.
 Start to connect to who you truly are – and be that person.
 We need more “real” people in this world.

 If you find yourself living these self-sabotaging “habits”, read this ARTICLE for a little more insight.